iccaving/icccsite/content/trip/yorkshire/yorkshire-2016-12-09.md

 I was getting ready to descend when I heard a cry from below.
 Isha had run out of rope.
 Change over, back up, have a think.
 Don't really know how this happened.
 Possibly the traverse was rigged too far back but we'd only have gained another couple of meters from that.
 Maybe bring 35m rope next time?
 Still good experience (when there are knots in the bottom).
 We had a fuck up rope so could've continued but decided to head out at this point as time was getting on and also Perry had become non-verbal apart from demanding that I turn off my light.
 Isha derigged behind me.
 Perry dissapeared in front of me, fleeing my light like some anti-moth.
 On the surface Perrys condition improved and his normal jovial self returned.
 Isha's condition worsened as she realised she had lost her watch.

+The drive back was good.
+As is now traditional we googled a random sign.
+Last time we looked up a church after seeing its minibus and uncovered a bizarre child trafficking scam.
+The [guy himself](https://en.wikipedia.org/wiki/Gilbert_Deya) was driving.
+This time we googled a sign that said "Woods for Sale".
+We then spent an hour in a giggling as it turns out that you can become a Small Wood Owner.
+Also more songs should have pan flutes.

 ####Rhys

 ###Notts 2: Jack, Kenneth, Alex, Peter, Isha, Yuqi, Zoe, Stephanie, Augustinas, Diss, Sam

+{"I would not go in there." left}(2016-12-11_16h11m-RhysTyers-SonyRX100II-LostJohns-DSC03661.jpg)

 I love Notts 2.
 I love getting a novice to lead the way.
 I love seeing how they respond to the Escheresque nightmare, the eldritch horror, the sheer mind-boggling nonsense that is digging out a cave and propping it up with dodgy scaffolding and electrical wire and bent ladders.
 Augustinas did us proud down to the drippy chamber, and then Diss lead us up stream.
 We practised keeping together by stopping when we couldn't see the light of the person behind us - this worked quite well and when we emerged out of the narrow streamway Yuqi lead the way, bravely through the deep water.
 We got to the nice white column at the top end of one streamway, and I took lots of photos that all looked worthless later on - ISO was too high.